-Our specialist PX-3 chemical blacking process gives our products a durable matte black finish, while retaining all the precision, tensile strength, and corrosion-resistant properties of a standard Stainless Steel component.
+Our specialist PX-3 chemical blacking process gives our products a durable matte black finish, while retaining all the precision and tensile strength of a standard Stainless Steel component.

 Chemical blacking essentially involves embedding a black chemical pigment into the outermost layer of the chosen component.
 The result is that the integrity and accuracy of our components is not altered by this process.
 Similar finishes such as painting and plating add a solid layer to the outside of a product, which will negatively affect both the precise dimensions and surface texture of a part.